What's the Best Age to Learn Saxophone?

 Based on our article on saxophone lesson costs, the average price for saxophone lesson is $65 per hour.
 You don’t need to start with 45-minute or 60-minute lessons right away.
 A half-hour weekly lesson is perfectly fine for beginners.

-At Lesson With You, we offer half-hour saxophone lessons for $35 with teachers with advanced degrees in saxophone from top schools with extensive performance experience.
+At Lesson With You, we offer half-hour saxophone lessons for $35 with teachers with advanced degrees in saxophone from top schools.
 No contracts required.

 1. Your child likes contemporary music